 - preheat the oven to 200 degrees Celsius (390 Fahrenheit)

-- wash the quinces to remove the fluffy hair that might cover them
+- wash the quinces to remove the fluff that might cover them

 - use a sharp knife to halve each quince, then remove the core